Research and Clinical Studies

 Our Spine Program team works closely with doctors from Pulmonary and Sleep Medicine to better understand how the lungs work in children with severe spinal curves (scoliosis).
 By looking at the degree of airway problems before and after surgery, we are learning more about methods to help children with lung disease linked to scoliosis.

-We treat many young children with traditional growing rods, vertical expandable prosthetic titanium rib, Mehta casting and, more recently, magnetic growing rods.
+We treat many young children with traditional growing rods, vertical expandable prosthetic titanium ribs, Mehta casting and, more recently, magnetic growing rods.
 Much of our research focuses on comparing how these children do and improving their care.

-Members of our Spine Program team belong to the Scoliosis Research Society and played an important part in a landmark research study called Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST).
+Members of our Spine Program team also belong to the Scoliosis Research Society and played an important part in a landmark research study called Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST).

 Sports Medicine Research

 We also take part in the Pediatric Research in Sports Medicine Society (PRiSM).
 PRiSM connects many types of healthcare providers who specialize in caring for young athletes.
 It promotes shared research to advance care for active children and teens.
+Drs.
+Michael Saper and Gregory Schmale both take part in this study group

 Trauma Research

-Upper Limb Differences Research
+Upper Limb Differences Research<

-Vascular Malformations Research
+Venous Malformations Research

 Our Orthopedic, General Surgery and Interventional Radiology experts have worked together to come up with a better way to treat venous malformations in kids’ arms and legs.
 These clusters of blood vessels can become painful as your child grows, making it hard for your child to walk, play or enjoy common activities, like sports.